Soft and Chewy Oatmeal Raisin Cookies

 - 1 1/2 cups brown sugar

-- 1/4 cup white sugar
+- 1/4 cup granulated sugar

-- 2 eggs
+- 2 large eggs

-- 2 1/2 tsp vanilla
+- 2 1/2 tsp vanilla extract

-- 3 1/2 cups old fashioned rolled oats
+- 3 1/2 cups old-fashioned rolled oats

 Instructions

-- Preheat your oven to 350 degrees.
+- Preheat your oven to 350 degrees F.

 - Add the eggs one at a time.
 Combine until creamy and smooth.
+Then add the vanilla.2 large eggs, 2 1/2 tsp vanilla extract

-- Add the cooled chopped raisins.
+- Add the cooled chopped raisins (make sure excess water is drained off first).

 Recipe from Joy of Cooking